francis94c/should_review/README.md

 ## Usage

+There are currently two ways or criteria with which you can use this package.

+1. Using Days (`Criteria.days`) criteria (Using number of days since first app launch and subsequent set days interval after that has elapsed).
+2. Using Times Launched (`Criteria.timesLaunched`) criteria (Using number of times app has been launched).

+### Using Days Criteria

-To determine whether to prompt a user for review based on default parameters, do the following.
+To determine whether to prompt a user for review based on days criteria which is actually the default criteria do the following.

 ```dart
 import 'package:should_review/should_review.dart';